systembolaget/Physical-computing-transistor-solenoid-tutorial-11b-Automated-Nepalese-standing-bells/README.md

-# Physical computing sensor transistor motor tutorial - Random Nepalese bells
+# Physical computing sensor transistor motor tutorial - Automated Nepalese standing bells

-Some kind of meditation automation shenanigans; a set of standing bells randomly struck by solenoid powered rubber mallets
+Meditation automation.
+How to use standing bells and solenoid mallets with Arduino using millis().
+Say goodbye to blocking delay()

 ### Result